Marshall Scholarship: Selection criteria

-The first proposed 1953 arrangement of the Marshall Scholarship, a 10-page document presented by the Secretary of State for Foreign Affairs to Parliament by Command of Her Majesty, instructed selectors to "look for distinction of intellect and character as evidenced both by their scholastic attainment and by other activities and achievements."
-It specified:Preference will be given to candidates who combine high academic ability with the capacity to play an active part in the life of the United Kingdom university to which they go.
+The first proposed arrangement of the Marshall Scholarship, a ten-page 1953 document presented by the Secretary of State for Foreign Affairs to Parliament by Command of Her Majesty, instructed selectors to "look for distinction of intellect and character as evidenced both by their scholastic attainment and by other activities and achievements".
+It specified:

+Preference will be given to candidates who combine high academic ability with the capacity to play an active part in the life of the United Kingdom university to which they go.
 A Marshall scholar, as the possessor of a keen intellect and a broad outlook, would be thought of as a person who would contribute to the aims General Marshall had in mind when, speaking at Cambridge, Massachusetts, on the 5th of June, 1947 of economic assistance for Europe, he said, "An essential part of any successful action on the part of the United States is an understanding on the part of the American people of the character of the problem and the remedies to be applied.

 Political passion and prejudice should have no part.
-With foresight and the willingness on the part of our people to face up to the vast responsibilities which history has clearly placed upon our country, the difficulties...can and will be overcome."Prospective applicants must first be endorsed by their universities to apply.
+With foresight and the willingness on the part of our people to face up to the vast responsibilities which history has clearly placed upon our country, the difficulties... can and will be overcome."

+Prospective applicants must first be endorsed by their universities to apply.
 The selection process is then coordinated through the eight major British embassy/consulate regions in the United States (Atlanta, Boston, Chicago, Houston, Los Angeles, New York, San Francisco, and Washington, D.C.).
-Selection committees in each region, consisting of former scholars and other distinguished individuals, receive university-endorsed applications (including personal statements and essays) which are used to select a short list of candidates for interviews.
+Selection committees in each region, consisting of former scholars and other distinguished individuals, receive university-endorsed applications (including personal statements and essays) that are used to select a short list of candidates for interviews.
 Each committee then interviews each of the regional finalists before making the final decisions on the year's awards.
 In 2014, sixteen percent of university-endorsed applicants received an interview.

 Although most of the responsibility for selecting the recipients is in the hands of the committees, a few formal guidelines have been outlined in the official selection criteria, most notably: